 You can also consider going to college nearby and living at home.
 While this isn’t for everyone, living at home can save you significant cash by cutting out housing costs and sharing food expenses.

 Forget dark dorms and lousy cafeteria food, many universities are now known for their delicious cuisine and modern accommodations.
-Take the Verto student residence hall in Madrid for example!
+Take the Verto student residence hall in Spain for example!

 Take Advantage of Campus Housing and Dining Hall